-As Figure 1 shows, between estimators of income elasticity of money demand take the lower values than those of the cross-sectional estimators do except for the years 1985 and 1998.
+As Figure 1 shows, the between estimators of income elasticity of money demand take lower values than those of the cross-sectional estimators except for 1985 and 1998.
 However, their sizes are not so different.

-Why did the size of the cross-sectional estimator of income elasticities of money demand, $\beta 1{cs}$ in equation (6), increase during the period from 1985 to 1989 and then decrease afterwards, as can be seen in Figure 1?
-First, one should be careful about the changes in the definition of the banks surveyed in the deposit statistics in 1989, which could have increased the deposits in local areas and may also have tended to bias downwards the income elasticities of money demand.
-Second, the increase in the income elasticities of money demand in 1990 far, I do not have a better alternative for the PD variable.

-could reflect higher stock prices and the boom in the Japanese real estate market.
+Why did the size of the cross-sectional estimator of income elasticities of money demand, $\beta{1{\alpha}}$ in equation (6), increase during the period from 1985 to 1989 and then decrease afterward, as can be seen in Figure 1?
+First, one should be careful about the changes in the definition of the banks surveyed in the deposit statistics in 1989, which could have increased the deposits in local areas and may also have tended to bias downward the income elasticities of money demand.
+Second, the increase in the income elasticities of money demand in 1990 could reflect higher stock prices and the boom in the Japanese real estate market.
 Third, Japanese firms and individuals could employ sophisticated cash management technology owing to financial deregulation in those days.
 New financial technology might have reduced the amount of necessary demand deposits for the sake of transactions, and it might have reduced the value of the income elasticity of money demand after 1990.

 Some readers may consider that larger firms would like to concentrate their funds in banks located in financial centers.
-Moreover, workers working in the downtown Tokyo area might use banks nearby their offices, although they live in nearby prefectures such as Kanagawa prefecture.
-If this conjecture is true, then the amount of deposits in Tokyo area is overvalued, and the income elasticity of money demand might be biased upwards.
+Moreover, employees working in the downtown Tokyo area might use banks near their offices, although they live in nearby prefectures such as Kanagawa.
+If this conjecture is true, then the amount of deposits in Tokyo area is overvalued, and the income elasticity of money demand might be biased upward.
 To check the robustness of our results, we drop Tokyo and Kanagawa prefectures, which are very rich prefectures, from the sample.
-Cross sectional estimators of the income elasticity of money demand, obtained from equation (6), both with and without those two prefectures, are plotted in Figure 2.
-We find the positive evidence regarding the hypothesis that the inclusion of richer prefectures would bias upwards the income elasticity of money demand.
+Cross-sectional estimators of the income elasticity of money demand, obtained from equation (6), both with and without those two prefectures, are plotted in Figure 2.
+We find positive evidence regarding the hypothesis that the inclusion of richer prefectures would bias upward the income elasticity of money demand.
 However, the two series of estimates of income elasticity of money demand seem to follow the same trend.
-Moreover, even after dropping two wealthy prefectures, the income elasticity of money demand is still statistically significantly different from zero.

-Although the sizes of standard errors in the parameters are not so small, it may be said that the income elasticities obtained from between estimator $\beta 1{betw}$ of equation (5) are stable except for fiscal 1995, as shown in Figure 1.
+Moreover, even after dropping two wealthy prefectures, the income elasticity of money demand is still statistically significantly different from zero.g equation (5) are stable except for fiscal 1995, as shown in Figure 1.
 Cross-sectional regressions based on a single year or just a few years of observations may not yield unbiased or consistent estimators.
-However, a cross-sectional estimator, when based on long time averages, i.e. a between estimator, is known to provide a consistent estimator for long-run relationships (Peasran and Smith (1995)).
-It is interesting to see what are the results of a between regression using long-term averages of our data.
+However, a cross-sectional estimator, when based on long time averages, i.e., a between estimator, is known to provide a consistent estimator for long-run relationships (Pesaran and Smith [1995]).
+It is interesting to see the results of a between regression using long-term averages of our data.